 Unlike the other tools in this article, Sanebox only has paid plans.
 However, all of their plans give you the option of a two-week free trial.

-You can organize your work in projects, with specific tasks within each project that need to be completed, and Yast will automatically add the time spent on those tasks to show you the amount spent on that project.
+You can organize your work in projects with specific tasks within each project that need to be completed, and Yast will automatically add the time spent on those tasks to show you the amount spent on that project.

 Yast has three kinds of plans, with the Personal plan being completely free.
 Their Business plan, which allows for multiple users to share projects and see each other's' timelines, has a free trial.

-Your trash canSo this isn't really a "tool," but your trash recycling cans are a great help when it comes to getting organized.
+This isn't really a "tool," but your trash recycling cans are a great help when it comes to getting organized.
 How?
 By reducing the amount of stuff that needs to be organized, you've made your job to get everything in line that much easier.

 When cleaning off your desk or sorting through your inbox, get in the habit of immediately getting rid of anything you know you won't need.
 And remember, the more time you invest in reducing clutter, the more it'll show.
 Don't think it has to be all at once, though.
 If spending hours purging your old document folders isn't your ideal, try setting aside a small amount of time every day to work on it instead.